Aim for Chinese Millennials

 WHICH WEBSITES TO ADVERTISE ON FOR ATTRACTING CHINESE TOURISTS

 Ctrip is China’s largest online travel agency with an 80% market share (WOW!).
 It provides transportation tickets, reservations for accommodation, and corporate travel management.
 Ctrip’s headquarters are based in Beijing (Geography lesson; Capital of China!), and Rentals United has worked with Ctrip since 2016.
-To be eligible for Ctrip, you have to have at least 5 properties, and you need to work with Expedia, Agoda or Booking.com because Ctrip will the Chinese translation from either of these sites.
+To be eligible for Ctrip, you have to have at least 5 properties, and you need to work with Expedia, Agoda or Booking.com because Ctrip will need the Chinese translation from either of these sites.
 (Note: Advertise automatically on all these listing sites with Rentals United!).

 Agoda is a travel meta-search engine and a travel fare aggregator, with a large focus on the Asian market.
 Agoda offers affordable airfares and additionally a wide range of choice in booking from hotels, seaside resorts, bed & breakfast to home-stays.
 Rentals United has worked with Agoda since 2016, they have 18 million customers worldwide in 28 countries, and it´s part of The Priceline Group with Booking.com, Kayak and many more!
 Still need convincing? 😉